SAINT-BEAT-LEZ

 CHÂTEAU FÉODAL

-Thirteenth-century feudal castle with its keep, lordly dwelling, cistern and ramparts.
+A 12th-century feudal castle with its keep, lordly dwelling, cistern and ramparts.
+It was built by the lords of Saint-Béat to protect the town and control the valley.

 Find out more